OpenNebula/website/content/product/cluster_configuration/backup_system/veeam.md

 To ensure a compatible integration between OpenNebula and Veeam Backup, the following components and network configuration are required:

 - Backup Server: to host both the **OpenNebula Backup datastore** and the **OpenNebula oVirtAPI Server**.
-- **Veeam Backup Appliance:** The architecture must include the Veeam Backup appliance, which is automatically deployed by Veeam when OpenNebula is added as a hypervisor.
+- Veeam Backup Appliance: this is automatically deployed by Veeam when OpenNebula is added as a hypervisor.
 - **Management Network:** A common management network must be established to provide connectivity between all of the following components:
      - OpenNebula Front-end
      - OpenNebula Backup server